The United States District Court

 Faculty of Federal Advocates presents:

-When: Thursday, May 15, 2025, 12 noon-1:15 p.m.
+When: Tuesday, October 21, 2025, 12 noon-1:15 p.m.

-2 general CLE credits requested.
+2 ethics/general CLE credits requested.

 Faculty of Federal Advocates presents: